rduke199/PolyRot/README.md

 Although it is recommended that users find exact chemical measurements via calculations or literature review, users can find estimated measurements via the `default_measuements` module.
-For example, one might find the `PolymerRotate` parameters for example 1 as follows:
+For example, one might find the `PolymerRotate` parameters for Example 1 as follows:

 ```python
 from PolyRot.default_measurements import *